sana23ok/LicenseReader/README.md

 # License Reader

-The purpose of this task is to practice with reading, processing and writing to a file using Java *Reader/*Writer classes and their buffered variants.
+The purpose of this task is to practice with reading, processing and writing to a file using Java *Reader/*Writer classes and their buffered variants, and using `try-with-resources`.

 Duration: _1.5 hours_